Code-Institute-Submissions/stream-three-fullstack-final-project/README.md

 Alternatively, provision a Postgres database on a cloud platform such as Heroku.
 Set the environment variable DATABASE_URL in env.py, then migrate models to the external database.

+There is a folder in the github repo called 'dummy_files' which provides template Quote, Purchase Order and Invoice PDF files should you choose to use them for testing purposes.

 ### Deploy live

 * Follow the steps above in the first instance.
 At the point of deployment you will need to create your own repo on a platform such as Heroku, set the Heroku environment variables as above, then push the app to Heroku.